 What are the cheapest cars to insure?

 After a home, buying a car will likely be one of the biggest investments you will make in your life.
 But once you've paid for the car itself, you have to pay for a whole host of other things, from fuel to insurance.
-Car insurance prices can vary significantly, so to give yourself the best chance of cheap premiums, choose a car that's cheap to insure.
+Prices can vary significantly, so to give yourself the best chance of getting a cheap car insurance policy, choose a car that's cheap to insure.
 These are usually the smaller and less powerful models, and ones less likely to be targeted by thieves.